montao/docker-alpine-rust-git/README.md

-Rust for Alpine with git installed
+Rust for Alpine with cargo, git installed

 Built from Alpine edge which has support.